Version 0.64, July 07, 2016

 Thanks to Jiri Spitz’ perseverance, tireless testing and bug reports, the sources compile and run fine on Windows, using the Mingw port of the GNU C++ compiler and the MSYS environment from http://www.mingw.org/.
 Just do the usual ./configure && make && make install.
 You’ll need LLVM, of course (which builds with Mingw just fine), and a few additional libraries for which headers and precompiled binaries are available from the Pure website (http://purelang.bitbucket.org).

 However, the easiest way is to just go with the Pure MSI package available on the Pure website.
 This includes all required libraries and some shortcuts to run the Pure interpreter and read online documentation in html help format, as well as “PurePad”, an alternative GUI frontend for editing and running Pure scripts on Windows.
+The only limitation is that the binaries in this package still are for x86 (32 bit) only right now, but they should work fine on all 64 bit flavors of Windows, including Windows 7+.

 After installing the MSI, you might also want to go to the LLVM website and grab the LLVM toolchain for mingw32/x86.
 It is sufficient to install the “LLVM binaries” package on your system to make the Pure batch compiler work.
 Just unzip these into some convenient location on your harddrive and set up PATH so that it points to the llvm-x.y directory.